Comment on page

 Once signed in to the demo app, you should see a blank list of to-do lists, so go ahead and create a new list.
 Try placing your device into airplane mode to test out the offline capabilities.
 Once the device is back online, you should see the data automatically appear in your Supabase dashboard (e.g. in the Table Editor).

-For more information, explore the PowerSync docs or join us on our community Discord where our team are always available to answer questions.
+For more information, explore the PowerSync docs or join us on our community Discord where our team is always available to answer questions.

 If you plan on sharing this demo app with other people, you may want to set up demo data triggers so that new user signups don't see an empty screen.